 Your church presentation ties the entire service together.
-If handled correctly, it moves the service from one element to the next by offering seamless transitions.
+If handled correctly, it moves the service from one element to the next on the big screen by offering seamless transitions.
 This keeps the congregation focused and moving in the same direction.

 Using presentations during the sermon provides another avenue for information to make an impact on people’s lives.
-They’re not just hearing the word, they get to read along and visually connect to the most crucial parts of the message.
+They’re not just hearing the word, they are able to pay attention and get to read along and visually connect to the most crucial parts of the message.
 Studies show that people retain more information when they’re able to see it as well as hearing it.

 Would you rather get all these tips in a downloadable PDF?
 Get the free ebook!